cdransf/cd-11ty/src/posts/2023/adding-client-side-rendered-webmentions-to-my-blog.md

 date: '2023-02-09'
 title: 'Adding client-side rendered webmentions to my blog'
 description: "My blog is currently hosted on weblog.lol which allows for a simple and configurable weblog managed in git with posts formatted in markdown."
-tags: ['webmentions', 'development', 'JavaScript', 'API']
+tags: ['webmentions', 'development', 'javascript', 'API']
 ---

 My blog is currently hosted on weblog.lol which allows for a simple and configurable weblog managed in git with posts formatted in markdown.
 I wanted to add webmentions to my blog which, as of now, doesn't include a build step.
 To accomplish this, I've added an intermediary api endpoint to the same Next.js app that powers my [/now](https://coryd.dev/now) page.<!-- excerpt -->